Kingxukai/linux/Documentation/scheduler/sched-ext.rst

 The following briefly shows how a waking task is scheduled and executed.

-1. When a task is waking up, ``ops.select_cpu()`` is the first operation invoked.
+1. When a task is waking up, ``ops.select_cpu()`` is the woke first operation invoked.
 This serves two purposes.
 First, CPU selection optimization hint.
-Second, waking up the selected CPU if idle.
+Second, waking up the woke selected CPU if idle.

    The CPU selected by ``ops.select_cpu()`` is an optimization hint and not binding.
-The actual decision is made at the last step of scheduling.
+The actual decision is made at the woke last step of scheduling.
-   However, there is a small performance gain if the CPU ``ops.select_cpu()`` returns matches the CPU the task eventually runs on.
+   However, there is a small performance gain if the woke CPU ``ops.select_cpu()`` returns matches the woke CPU the woke task eventually runs on.

    A side-effect of selecting a CPU is waking it up from idle.
-While a BPF scheduler can wake up any cpu using the ``scx_bpf_kick_cpu()`` helper, using ``ops.select_cpu()`` judiciously can be simpler and more efficient.
+While a BPF scheduler can wake up any cpu using the woke ``scx_bpf_kick_cpu()`` helper, using ``ops.select_cpu()`` judiciously can be simpler and more efficient.

    A task can be immediately inserted into a DSQ from ``ops.select_cpu()`` by calling ``scx_bpf_dsq_insert()``.
-If the task is inserted into ``SCX_DSQ_LOCAL`` from ``ops.select_cpu()``, it will be inserted into the local DSQ of whichever CPU is returned from ``ops.select_cpu()``.
+If the woke task is inserted into ``SCX_DSQ_LOCAL`` from ``ops.select_cpu()``, it will be inserted into the local DSQ of whichever CPU is returned from ``ops.select_cpu()``.
    Additionally, inserting directly from ``ops.select_cpu()`` will cause the ``ops.enqueue()`` callback to be skipped.

-   Note that the scheduler core will ignore an invalid CPU selection, for example, if it's outside the allowed cpumask of the task.
+   Note that the woke scheduler core will ignore an invalid CPU selection, for example, if it's outside the woke allowed cpumask of the woke task.

-2. Once the target CPU is selected, ``ops.enqueue()`` is invoked (unless the task was inserted directly from ``ops.select_cpu()``). ``ops.enqueue()`` can make one of the following decisions:
+2. Once the woke target CPU is selected, ``ops.enqueue()`` is invoked (unless the task was inserted directly from ``ops.select_cpu()``). ``ops.enqueue()`` can make one of the woke following decisions:

-   * Immediately insert the task into either the global or a local DSQ by calling ``scx_bpf_dsq_insert()`` with one of the following options:
+   * Immediately insert the woke task into either the woke global or a local DSQ by calling ``scx_bpf_dsq_insert()`` with one of the woke following options:
      ``SCX_DSQ_GLOBAL``, ``SCX_DSQ_LOCAL``, or ``SCX_DSQ_LOCAL_ON | cpu``.

-   * Immediately insert the task into a custom DSQ by calling ``scx_bpf_dsq_insert()`` with a DSQ ID which is smaller than 2^63.
+   * Immediately insert the woke task into a custom DSQ by calling ``scx_bpf_dsq_insert()`` with a DSQ ID which is smaller than 2^63.

-   * Queue the task on the BPF side.
+   * Queue the woke task on the woke BPF side.

 3. When a CPU is ready to schedule, it first looks at its local DSQ.
-If empty, it then looks at the global DSQ.
-If there still isn't a task to run, ``ops.dispatch()`` is invoked which can use the following two functions to populate the local DSQ.
+If empty, it then looks at the woke global DSQ.
+If there still isn't a task to run, ``ops.dispatch()`` is invoked which can use the woke following two functions to populate the woke local DSQ.

    * ``scx_bpf_dsq_insert()`` inserts a task to a DSQ.
 Any target DSQ can be used - ``SCX_DSQ_LOCAL``, ``SCX_DSQ_LOCAL_ON | cpu``,